 Once the classes are formed (a manual process based on your preferences), another email is sent out to those who received a class assignment giving them the information needed for the series and instructions on how to pay.
 Those who remain on the wait list whether because of deferral or some other reason are notified of that situation and will be offered another opportunity at the next series offering.

 After the classes are formed, a third email is sent to each participant, requesting payment for the course.
-To date, the cost is under $100.

 How the sessions work: